SpatialNet: Extensively Learning Spatial Information for Multichannel Joint Speech Separation, Denoising and

 For the proposed network, we set the kernel size of the convolutional input layer (T-Conv1d), time-dimension group convolution (T-GConv1d), and frequency-dimension group convolution (F-GConv1d) to 5, 5 and 3, respectively.
 The group numbers of T-GConv1d, F-GConv1d and GN, i.e. $G$, are all set to 8.
 The number of self-attention heads is set to 4.
 A small version and a large version of the proposed network are proposed/suggested.
 The small network, referred to as \textbf{SpatialNet-small}, uses $L=8$ blocks; and the numbers of hidden units are set to $C=96$, $C'=192$, and $C''=8$.
 The large network, referred to as \textbf{SpatialNet-large}, uses $L=12$ blocks; and the numbers of hidden units are set to $C=192$, $C'=384$ and $C''=16$.

-STFT is applied using Hanning window with a length of 512/256 samples (32ms) and a hop size of 256/128 samples for the 16/8 kHz data.
+STFT is applied using Hanning window with a length of 512/256 samples (32ms) and a hop size of 256/128 samples (16ms) for the 16/8 kHz data.
 The number of frequency bins processed by the network is 257/129 for the 16/8 kHz data.
 The model size is dependent on the number of frequencies due to the full-band mapping networks.
 Specifically, for the 16/8 kHz data, the model size of SpatialNet-small is 1.6/1.2 M, and the model size of SpatialNet-large is 7.3/6.5 M.

-As for network training, the batch size is set to 2 utterances.
-The length of utterances are always 4 seconds.
+As for network training, the batch size is set to 2 utterances. \addnote[batch size]{1}{In our preliminary experiments, 2, 4 and 8 utterances have all been tried (the learning rate for the three cases are the same one as will be described later), and their performance are very close.
+The narrow-band/cross-band blocks in the proposed network process frequencies/frames independently, and are shared by all frequencies/frames.
+Thence, different frequencies/frames can be somewhat considered as independent training samples for the narrow-band/cross-band blocks, and a few utterances may provide sufficient training samples for one batch.} The length of training utterances are always 4 seconds.
 The Adam \cite{kingma2015adam} optimizer is used with a learning rate initialized to 0.001 and exponentially decayed as $lr \xleftarrow{} 0.001 * 0.99^{epoch}$.
 Gradient clipping is applied with a gradient norm threshold of 5.